Deep vs superficial cellulite: differences in appearance and in treatment

 Cellulite = fat + fibrosis

-Cellulite is defined as hypodermal adipose tissue., i.e. fat within the lower skin layer.
+Cellulite is defined as hypodermal adipose tissue, i.e. fat within the lower skin layer.

 Cellulite comprises fat pockets within the skin that are attached to and/or surrounded by fibrotic (hardened) collagen strands.

-The fat pockets push up and bulge out of the surface of the skin, while the collagen strands pull down skin adjacent to the bulges.
+The fat pockets push up and bulge out of the surface of the skin, while the collagen strands pull down skin that is adjacent to the bulges.
 The combination creates the cellulite peaks (fat pocket makes skin push out) and troughs (collagen strands keep skin down).

-At the upper hypodermis level (superficial cellulite)
+• At the dermal-hypodermal level (superficial cellulite)

-At the lower hypodermis level (deep cellulite; most common and annoying cellulite)
+• At the hypodermal level (deep cellulite)

 We will look at each of them in detail.

-Superficial cellulite (upper hypodermal cellulite)
+Superficial cellulite (dermal-hypodermal cellulite)

-As this layer is not very thick, the fat pockets are quite small (about 0.5cm or smaller), but they are still visible and there are literally 100s to 1000s of them on the thighs, buttocks, calves, stomach and arms.
+As this layer is not very thick, the fat pockets are quite small (about 0.5cm in diameter or smaller), but they are still visible and there are literally 100s to 1000s of them on the thighs, buttocks, calves, stomach and arms.

 (Obviously, cellulite surgery like subcision/cellfina, which only removes 15-25 deep bumps, cannot do anything for the 100s and 1000s of superficial cellulite bumps.)